Education

 Apply

-Tuesdays 4:00 pm–6:30 pm and Saturday 10:00 am–3:00 pm
+Tuesdays 4:00–6:30 pm and Saturday 11:00 am–3:00 pm

-Beginning July 2025, the program will meet three times a week:
+Starting June 30th, 2026, the program will meet three times a week: Tuesdays, Wednesdays, and Thursdays, 11:00am-3:00pm

 FAQs

-Friday, November 1, 2024 by 11:59 pm.
+Friday, November 14, 2025 by 11:59 pm.

 To participate in ETW you must be in high school or a GED equivalent program and have a valid employment certificate.

-Explore the work of photographers such as James Van Der Zee and other important and contemporary artists making image-based work
+Explore the work of photographers such as James Van Der Zee and other important and contemporary artists making image-based work.

-Engage with arts professionals like curators, educators, arts administrators, artists, designers, gallerists, and writers
+Learn about the Studio Museum in Harlem Engage with arts professionals like curators, educators, arts administrators, artists, designers, gallerists, and writers.

-Discover other NYC arts and cultural institutions and cross-collaborate with teens in other museum programs
+Discover other NYC arts and cultural institutions and cross-collaborate with teens in other museum programs.

-Investigate topics related to photography, history and community
+Investigate topics related to photography, history, and community.

-Train to make excellent photographs
+Train to make excellent photographs.

-Create an individual photography project
+Create an individual photography project.

-Curate an exhibition of photographs created during the program
+Curate an exhibition of photographs created during the program.

 No, it is not necessary that you have photography experience to participate in this program.

-Program dates: January 7 – July 31, 2025
+Program dates: January 10 – July 30, 2026

-Meets every Tuesday 4–6:30pm and every Saturday 10-3pm
+Meets every Tuesday 4–6:30pm and every Saturday 11-3pm

 Starting in July program will meet three times a week:

-Tuesday, Wednesday, Thursday 10-3
+Tuesday, Wednesday, Thursday 11-3

 Only individuals authorized to work for the Museum in the United States will be eligible to receive the stipend for their participation in the program.

-If you have questions, please email [email protected].
 Follow @StudioMuseum on Instagram for more program updates at the Studio Museum.